SHAREHOLDER ALERT: Pomerantz Law Firm Announces The Filing Of A Class Action Against Orthofix Medical Inc. - OFIX

 (MENAFN- PR Newswire)

 NEW YORK, Sept.
-3, 2024 /PRNewswire/ -- Pomerantz LLP announces that a class action lawsuit has been filed against Orthofix Medical Inc. ("Orthofix" or the "Company") (NASDAQ:
+9, 2024 /PRNewswire/ -- Pomerantz LLP announces that a class action lawsuit has been filed against Orthofix Medical Inc. ("Orthofix" or the "Company")

-OFIX).
-Such investors are advised to contact Danielle Peyton at [email protected] or 646-581-9980, (or 888.4-POMLAW), toll-free, Ext.
-7980.
-Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.

 The class action concerns whether Orthofix and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.